ll7/scenario_runner/Docs/run_scenario_runner_from_docker.md

 - Docker and
 - nvidia-docker-2

-you can now follow the instructions [Running CARLA container](https://carla.readthedocs.io/en/latest/build_docker/).
+you can now follow the instructions [Running CARLA in a docker](https://carla.readthedocs.io/en/latest/build_docker/).

 In brief: